 The Egyptian coast of Sinai overlooks this sea which reserves an amazingly beautiful seabed, flora, and fauna.
 And I remind you that its coral reef is among the most beautiful in the world.
 Therefore, here you are, in the right place to be able to practice snorkeling and diving.

-The best-known resorts on the coast are Sharm El Sheik (the most touristically developed), Marsa Alam (with the most pristine sea), Dahab (for independent tourists), El Gouna (the most eco-friendly), and Hurgada (the first resort seaside resort of Egypt).
+The best-known resorts on the coast are Sharm El Sheik (the most touristically developed), Marsa Alam (with the most pristine sea), Dahab (for independent tourists), El Gouna (the most eco-friendly), and Hurghada (the first resort seaside resort of Egypt).

 For the best beaches in Egypt check 12 Top-Rated Beaches in Egypt